โž—Calculus II

 Integration of Power Series

-Compare: Differentiation vs. integration of power series—both preserve the radius of convergence, but differentiation shifts the index down (starting sum at n=1n=1) while integration shifts it up and adds a constant.
-FRQs often ask you to derive one series from another using these operations.
+Compare: Differentiation vs. integration of power series: both preserve the radius of convergence, but differentiation can lose convergence at endpoints while integration can gain it.
+Differentiation shifts the index down (starting at n=1n=1) and integration shifts it up (adding +1+1 to the exponent).
+Exam problems often ask you to derive one series from another using these operations.

 Quick Reference Table